SOLE-Colombia/movimiento-solero-2026-voltaje/quartz/content/en/inspire/does-your-community-need-financial-support-to-connect-to-the-internet-solutions-db.md

     Be encouraged to contact the companies and programs suggested by the search engine.

 - **Moment 2: In SOLE Colombia we know some low cost connectivity initiatives around the world, take a look, we encourage you to contact them!**
-    - [W3 Article 401110](https://mintic.gov.co/portal/715/w3-article-401110.html) - "Connecting the unconnected" program by MINTIC and Colnodo
+    - https://mintic.gov.co/portal/715/w3-article-401110.html - "Connecting the unconnected" program by MINTIC and Colnodo

         The "Connecting the unconnected" program is an initiative of the Colombian Ministry of Information and Communication Technologies (MinTIC), which seeks to bring Internet to rural areas and communities with little or no connectivity.